cplusplus/SG20/meta-error-handling/static_assert.md

 A student should be able to:

-1. Test pre-conditions of a meta-function
+1. Utilize `static_assert` to verify pre-conditions of a meta-function
-2. Test meta-functions for known values
+2. Utilize `static_assert` to verify the results of meta-functions for known values

 ### Caveats